Article updated April 2024.

 Duro Sign-up banner

-Legacy systems can lack the features needed to support true agile hardware product development , requiring manual entry of parts and metadata across multiple systems.
-Duro’s cloud-native PLM, together with Onshape, increases interdepartmental communication and reduces manual data entry, which, in effect, leads to more efficient product development.
+Legacy systems can lack the features needed to support true agile hardware product development, requiring manual entry of parts and metadata across multiple systems.
+Duro’s cloud-native PLM and Onshape increase interdepartmental communication and reduce manual data entry, leading to more efficient product development.

 One of the key value drivers of using a cloud-native PLM is that it automates tasks such as: